jeffblackadar/crane-pompeii/project_plan.md

 ### Approach

-All of the html files are downloaded to a local computer for processing using wget
+All of the html files are downloaded to a local computer for processing using wget.

+Use 0_get_webpages_from_local_and_store_in_database.R to read all of the .html files from the website and their file names into the database webpage_images.tbl_webpages.

+Use 1_get_image_data_from_webpages_and_store_in_database.R to open all of the .html files parse them, get all of the img tags.
+For each img tag, insert the src, alt, height and width into the database webpage_images.tbl_webpage_images.

 ### Project Assumptions